NAD C 700 BluOS Streaming Amplifier Reviewed

 Reading Time: 10 minutes

 NAD, an audio company well-known by enthusiasts worldwide for their high-value electronics, is part of the Lenbrook group, which also includes PSB speakers and Bluesound wireless streaming devices.
 The technology behind each brand is often shared within the family, as is the case with the NAD C 700 BluOS Streaming Amplifier, (buy at Crutchfield) which is the topic of this review.
-As part of the company’s just-add-speakers product category, the C 700 is an audiophile grade integrated amplifier with wired and wireless music streaming through the BluOS streaming platform and its integration of popular music streaming services, including Tidal and Spotify Connect.
-Additional digital and analog inputs support various other audiophile digital sources.
+As part of the company’s just-add-speakers product category, the C 700 is an audiophile integrated amplifier with wired and wireless music streaming through the BluOS streaming platform and its integration of popular music streaming services, including Tidal and Spotify Connect.
+Additional digital and analog inputs support various other audiophile DACs and digital sources.
 The C 700 is loaded with many valuable features, yet comes in a compact form factor and retails for just $1,599.
 While that is not inexpensive, it is hard to find a competing product with the same features and flare at or near that price point.

 NAD C 700 integrated amp and audiophile grade music server